kubestellar/kubestellar/docs/content/direct/architecture.md

 - [*KubeFlex*](https://github.com/kubestellar/kubeflex/).
 KubeStellar builds on the services of KubeFlex, using it to keep track of, and possibly provide, the Inventory and Transport spaces and the Workload Description spaces.
 Each of those appears as a `ControlPlane` object in the KubeFlex hosting cluster.

-- *KubeStellar Controller Manager*: this module is instantiated once per WDS and is responsible for watching `BindingPolicy` objects and create from it a matching `Binding` object that contains list of references to the concrete objects and list of references to the concrete clusters, and for updating the status of objects in the WDS.
+- *KubeStellar Controller Manager*: this module is instantiated once per WDS and is responsible for watching `BindingPolicy` objects and create from it a matching `Binding` object that contains list of references to the concrete objects and list of references to the concrete clusters, and for returning reported state from the ITS into the WDS.

-- *Pluggable Transport Controller*: this module is instantiated once per WDS and is responsible for delivering workload objects from the WDS to the ITS according to `Binding` objects.
+- *Pluggable Transport Controller*: this module is instantiated once per WDS and is responsible for projecting KubeStellar workload and control objects of the WDS into OCM workload/control objects in the ITS.

 - *Space Manager*: This module manages the lifecycle of spaces.